uraimo/SwiftyGPIO/README.md

 Other examples for differen boards are available in the *Examples* directory.

+## Built with SwiftyGPIO

+A few projects and libraries built using SwiftyGPIO.
+Have you built something that you want to share?
+Let me know!

+### Libraries
+* [Nokia5110(PCD8544) LCD Library](http://github.com/uraimo/5110lcd_pcd8544.swift) - Show text and graphics on a Nokia 3110/5110 LCD display.
+* [HD44780U Character LCD Library](https://github.com/uraimo/HD44780CharacterLCD.swift) - Show text on character LCDs controlled by the HD44780 or one of its clones.
+* [DHTxx Temperature Sensor Library](https://github.com/pj4533/dhtxx) - Read temperature and humidity values from sensors of the DHT family (DHT11, DHT22, AM2303).

+### Awesome Projects
+* [Portable Wifi Monitor in Swift](http://saygoodnight.com/2016/04/05/portable-wifimon-raspberrypi.html) - A battery powered wifi signal monitor to map your wifi coverage.
+* [Temperature & Humidity Monitor in Swift](http://saygoodnight.com/2016/04/13/swift-temperature-raspberrypi.html) - A temperature monitor with a Raspberry Pi and an AM2302.
+* [Motion Detector with Swift and a Beaglebone Black](http://myroboticadventure.blogspot.it/2016/04/beaglebone-black-motion-detector-with.html) - A motion detector built with a BBB using a HC-SR502 sensor.
+* [DS18B20 Temperature Sensor with Swift](http://mistercameron.com/2016/06/accessing-raspberry-pi-gpio-pins-with-swift/) - Step by step project to read temperature values from a DS18B20 sensor.

 ## Under the hood

 SwiftyGPIO interact with GPIOs through memory mapped gpio registers (if available, when sending data) and the sysfs file-based interface described [here](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt).